What you should know before working at a startup

-Is a start up right for me?
+Is a startup right for me?

-It all depends what you want from a job.
-Start-ups tend to be fast-moving, energetic, and often have an ‘always on’ culture - so if you want a job which will excite, challenge and inspire you, you’re on the right track.
+It all depends on what you want from a job.
+Start-ups tend to be fast-moving, energetic, and often have an ‘always on’ culture - so if you want a job that will excite, challenge and inspire you, you’re on the right track.
 You may want to think again if you’re after a comfortable 9-5 where you can cruise through the day eating biscuits and Skyping Michelle from the marketing team.

 However, don’t be fooled into thinking they’re all work and no play.
 You may sacrifice a few lunch breaks to get projects delivered to spec and on time, but you can expect to be rewarded for your hard work.
-Fancy 3pm finishes, meetings in the pub and the chance to go to networking events?
+Fancy 3pm finishes, meetings in the pub, and the chance to go to networking events?
 Then a start-up may be just the job for you!